digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

 :ref:`instrument <type-daml-finance-interface-instrument-token-instrument-instrument-4350>`
 and credit Alice's account with it.

-The interesting bit starts once Alice proposes the DvP trade to Bob.
+The interesting part begins once Alice proposes the DvP trade to Bob.
 Before creating the DvP proposal, we need to instantiate two contracts:

 1. :ref:`Route Provider <type-daml-finance-interface-settlement-routeprovider-routeprovider-53805>`